 Description

-Purple Top Rutabaga: A Hardy Alaskan Garden Essential
+Rutabaga Purple Top Seed A Hardy Alaskan Garden Essential

 Journey into the hearty realm of the Purple Top Rutabaga, a vegetable that not only thrives in Alaska’s diverse climate but also enriches its every dish.